shariq1989/cookbook/content/recipe/peanut_lime_shrimp.md

 {{< figure src="/images/pls1.jpg" class="instructionFigure">}}

 1. Peel and devein the shrimp.
 Set tails aside.
 2. Toss the shrimp and some of the salt in a bowl.
-Set aside for 15 minutes.)
+Set aside for 15 minutes.
 3. Grind the peppercorns and coriander seeds until coarsely ground.
 Transfer to a bowl and stir in the paprika, cayenne, minced garlic, 1 tsp sugar, red pepper flakes, and salt to taste.

+{{< figure src="/images/pls0.jpg" class="instructionFigure">}}

 4. Pat dry the shrimp to remove excess moisture.
 Add 1 tbsp oil and the remaining sugar to the bowl with shrimp and toss to coat.
 5. In a large skillet, add 1 tsp oil and add the shrimp tails to build flavor.
 Fry the shrimp tails over medium heat for 30 seconds and discard.